umddb/datascience-fall14/lab4/README.md

 #### Assignment Part 3

-Clean the Datasets 2 and 3 using Python.
-Submit the final scripts.
+Perform the three tasks using Python.
+Submit the Python scripts and the results.